Program overview

 • Students will complete a total of four courses as part of their studies.

-• The program offers a thesis option, which focuses on fostering independent research abilities.
+• The program offers a thesis option, which emphasizes independent research capabilities.

 Featured Experiences